secureworks/aristotle/docs/overview.rst

 By default, Aristotle does *not* modify the contents of rules; it simply includes or excludes rules based on the given Boolean filter string.
-But that is not all Aristotle can do.
-It can also :ref:`enhance <target Enhance Metadata>` and :ref:`normalize <target Normalize Metadata>`, for use in filtering and, if desired, output.
-And rules can also be further modified using the :doc:`Post Filter Modification <post_filter_mod>` option and directives.
+But Aristotle is much more powerful than that.
+It can also :ref:`enhance <target Enhance Metadata>` and :ref:`normalize <target Normalize Metadata>` metadata for use in filtering and even output.
+Rules can be further modified using the :doc:`Post Filter Modification <post_filter_mod>` option and directives.

 Aristotle is compatible with Python 2.7 and Python 3.x.